spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 # Getting Started with Nested Clusters

-With the Palette Nested Cluster option, you can deploy additional Kubernetes clusters, within an existing cluster, to provide teams with nested cluster environments.
+With the Palette Nested Cluster option, you can deploy additional Kubernetes clusters within an existing cluster to provide users and teams with nested cluster environments.

 There are certain advantages to use a nested cluster environment.
 For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.